It’s full of unmet promises and will probably let you down.

-There are many possibilities, the most likely being that there is not enough room allocated for restore points.
-But in my experience, increasing that may or may not resolve the issue.
+I’ll be honest: I have no answer to your question.
+There are many possibilities, the most likely being that there is not enough disk space allocated for restore points.
+In my experience, increasing that may or may not resolve the issue.

 I’ll tell you what I do instead.